harangp/maxmind-oracle/README.md

 ### Functions

-Upon invoking either function, they will return **a key, that can be looked up from their respective _locations table**:
+Upon invoking either of the *GeoNameId functions, they will return **a key, that can be looked up from their respective _locations table**:

 - `getCountryGeoNameId()` returns the field to be looked up from `country_locations.geoname_id`
 - `getCityGeoNameId()` returns the field to be looked up from `city_locations.geoname_id`